The X-ray Luminosity Function Evolution of Quasars and the Correlation Between the X-ray and Ultraviolet Luminosities: Density evolution and Local X-ray Luminosity Function

 Figure \ref{rholog} shows the density evolution function $\rho(z)$.
-It is seen that the density sharply peaks very near redshift 2, which is very similar to that obtained by other works which have analyzed the X-ray luminosity function of AGN \citep[e.g.][]{Aird15,Ueda03}.
+It is seen that the density sharply peaks very near redshift 2, which is very similar to that obtained by other works which have analyzed the X-ray LF of AGN \citep[e.g.][]{Aird15,Ueda03}.